בְּרֵאשִׁית

 כג

-ADAM sounds relieved as HaShem presents the woman to him.
+ADAM sounds relieved as YHVH presents the woman to him.
 ADAM said (like all husbands marrying a wife should say), “This one time, she is bone from my bone and flesh from my flesh.”
 The search is over; this one creation is me, this is the one.
 No longer will I be alone.
 I will finally have support, and I will not have to do it by myself.
 And if I fail, she will put me on the right track.
-Also, remember that HaShem made ADAM realize this by making him name all the world's animals.
+Also, remember that YHVH made ADAM realize this by making him name all the world's animals.
 So that he would see that of all the world's animals, no one had the same essence as him.
 In the end, ADAM got it.
 He realized he was alone.
-All the animals could find partners of their essence but him because there was none.
+All the animals could find partners of their essence, but he couldn't because there were none.

 24